 4. Organize first, then consider what you need to buy for maintenance.

-The temptation for many of us when tackling a home organization project is to immediately run to Target and purchase every toy bin, kitchen organizer, and closet contraption we can imagine.
+The temptation for many of us when tackling a home organization project is to run to Target and immediately purchase every toy bin, kitchen organizer, and closet contraption we can get our hands on.
 I mean, we’ll automatically be more organized if we have more things with which to organize, right?
 But think about it.
 What have you just done?
 You’ve added more “things” to your home when your primary goal was to get rid of “things.”
 So curb your enthusiasm just a bit and get the hard work out of the way first.

 Once you have an idea of what your “keep” piles look like, then, and only then, will you know what you need to help keep things tidy.
 You might just find that in the midst of your cleaning efforts, you clear up space that wasn’t there before.